The Sense of Being Stared At (in the car)

 As predicted, being stared at prompted people to ‘flee’ measurably faster than not being stared at.
 In the case of the motor scooter, car drivers who were in the staring condition stepped on the gas pedal harder when the light turned green than those in the control condition, as measured by the length of time it took them to cross the intersection.
 Likewise, pedestrians who were stared at also picked up their step.

 In any case, I’m curious to hear from readers: Do you ever notice this effect?
 Are there any other explanations I’ve left out?

 This entry was posted on Wednesday, May 20th, 2009 at 10:48 am and is filed under Etc., Traffic Culture, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.